 This touched Sir Ed’s heart and he immediately set about building the first school in Khumjung.
 He went on to build schools, hospitals and health clinics across the Everest region.

-For over five decades, the Himalayan Trust has been working with local partners in Nepal to reduce poverty and build a better future for communities in the Everest region.
+For over six decades, the Himalayan Trust has been working with local partners in Nepal to reduce poverty and build a better future for communities in the Everest region.

 What the Himalayan Trust does